 David J Hornsby is the associate vice-president (Teaching and Learning) and a professor in Carleton’s Norman Paterson School of International Affairs.

-Hornsby’s research interests include pedagogy in higher education, science in the international political economy and Canadian foreign policy in Africa.
-He has a strong interdisciplinary research record, having published in both the biological and social sciences.
-A well-respected educator, Hornsby has received teaching awards and has taken a research-based approach to teaching.
+Hornsby’s research interests pertain to pedagogy and philosophy of higher education, the politics of science and risk in international governance, and African and Canadian International Relations.
+He has a strong interdisciplinary research record having published in both the biological and social sciences and is an award-winning lecturer.

 Office of the Provost and Vice-President (Academic)

 1125 Colonel By Drive